-Women who are anxious to become pregnant will use all kinds of methods to determine they’re most fertile time (ovulation date) – monitoring their cervical mucus, fertility charting, ovulation calendars, etc.
+Women who are anxious to become pregnant will use all kinds of methods to determine their most fertile time (ovulation date) — monitoring their cervical mucus, fertility charting, ovulation calendars, etc.

 However, the most reliable ovulation predictor is an ovulation test.
 These tests work to detect the hormone that appears only during the ovulation period.
 Some women suffer from ovulation disorders, which means they hardly ever or never ovulate, but is a repeated negative ovulation test a sign that you’re infertile?

 Before you let your mind go there, consider the possibility that you’re making some common errors when using the ovulation tests.
 The first thing we always recommend is that you check out the Zoom Baby ovulation test FAQ.
-If you are no taking the test correctly you may find that the result you are getting back are not accurate.
+If you are not taking the test correctly you may find that the results you are getting back are not accurate.

 Ovulation predictor kits are extremely reliable but can be costly.
 Most women don’t test themselves every day until the end of their period, or they get a positive result.
 Instead, they will sit down and figure out when they usually ovulate and test several days before it.
 The majority of ovulation calendars work by determining when your next menstruation date starts using the average cycle length and going back 14 days.